gbif/dwc-dp/darwin-core-data-package-guide.md

 A DwC-DP MAY include other resources that do not represent a DwC-DP table.
 They MUST NOT have a reserved `name` defined in the DwC-DP profile[^1].

 ### 3.4 Table Schemas

+A **table schema** describes the fields, relationships and missing values of a tabular data file.
+A table schema MUST follow the [Table Schema specification][schema].

+1. A DwC-DP table schema MUST have a `fields` property, with an array of **field descriptors** describing the fields/columns in the data file.
+It must follow the [Table Scheme specification][schema.fields], but the order and number of elements in `fields` MUST be the order and number of fields in the CSV file.
+See [section 3.5](#3.5-field-descriptors) for details.

+2. A DwC-DP table schema MAY have a `primaryKey` property, indicating the field(s) that act as primary keys.
+It MUST follow the [Table Schema specification][schema.primaryKey].
+This property is REQUIRED if the field is referenced by another table.
+See [section 3.6](#36-relationships-and-keys) for details.

+3. A DwC-DP table schema MAY have a `foreignKeys` property, indicating the relationships it has with other tables.
+It MUST follow the [Table Schema specification][schema.foreignKeys].
+This property is REQUIRED if the table has a foreign key relationship with another table.
+See [section 3.6](#36-relationships-and-keys) for details.

+4. A DwC-DP table schema MAY have a `missingValues` property, indicating what values should be interpreted as `null`.
+It MUST follow the [Table Schema specification][schema.missingValues].

+5. A DwC-Dp table schema MAY have custom properties.

 **DwC-DP field-level linking metadata, optional but recommended**